Update, Friday, April 24, 11AM:

-Update, Saturday, March 28, 4:00PM: The parish building is open for individual prayer Sunday, March 29, from noon to 5:00PM and Monday through Saturday, 9:00AM to 5:00PM.
+Update, Friday, April 3, 4:00PM: The parish building is open for individual prayer on Sunday from noon to 5:00PM and Monday through Saturday, 9:00AM to 5:00PM.
 The parish office is closed to in-person visits.
-Please call us at 608-833-2600 or email the office (firstname.lastname@example.org) or staff member you wish to contact.
+Please call us at 608-833-2600 or email the office (email@example.com) or staff member you wish to contact.

 Until restrictions related to the COVID-19 pandemic are lifted, our schedule of Mass and Reconciliation is as follows:

-- Sunday Mass will be live-streamed on Facebook (Facebook.com/Stamadison/) Tuesday – Saturday at 9:00AM and posted to our YouTube channel for later viewing.
+- Sunday Mass in English will be live-streamed on Facebook (Facebook.com/Stamadison/) Tuesday – Saturday at 9:00AM and posted to our YouTube channel for later viewing.

 - Weekday Masses live-streamed on Facebook (Facebook.com/Stamadison/) Tuesday – Saturday at 8:00AM and posted to our YouTube channel for later viewing.

-- Mass on Monday will not be available on either Facebook or YouTube.
+- Mass on Monday will be private.
+It will not be available on either Facebook or YouTube.
 Instead staff members will share some of their favorite prayers and devotions with the parish on Facebook.
-On Monday, March 30, pastoral associate Erik Gyr will pray the Stations of the Cross at 10AM.
+On Monday, April, Director of Evangelization Jennifer Ludtke will share a piece of her morning prayer with scripture at 10AM.

 - All organized group devotions (Rosary, Stations of the Cross, Our Lady of Perpetual Help, and Chaplet of Divine Mercy) have been suspended until further notice.